labgem/microscope-user-doc/docs/content/overview/expert.rst

 **Reference**: `Stothard P, Wishart DS.
 Circular genome visualization and exploration using CGView.
 Bioinformatics.
 2005 Feb 15;21(4):537-9 <http://www.ncbi.nlm.nih.gov/pubmed/15479716>`_

 ..
 Tip::
+   CGView is based on the Java Web Start technology.
    See how to use :ref:`JWS`.

 ..
 Important::